eyadams/Battle-of-Neighborhoods/Report.md

 to affordable and nutritious food, in contrast with an area with higher access to supermarkets or vegetable shops with fresh foods".
 [Wikipedia](https://en.wikipedia.org/wiki/Food_desert)

+This project is aimed at entrepreneurs interested in opening a new retail outlet, and at Pasadena city planners and related government officials who may be in a place to incentivize these kinds of establishments.

 ## Data